Ferie/Front-end-coding-standards/Styles/styles.md

 ### USE MULTIPLE STYLESHEETS, BUT BE AWARE OF THEM EXPANDING BEYOND CONTROL

-Depending on the complexity of the design and the size of the site, sometimes it’s easier to make smaller, multiple stylesheets instead of a giant one.
+Depending on the complexity of the design and the size of the website, sometimes it is easier to make smaller, multiple stylesheets (or partials in Sass/SCSS/Less) instead of a giant one.
+Having multiple files/partials, improve the maintainability developers can easily maintain

+_Note_: if we are working with a JavaScript framework, this is really helpful because (usually) it can load only the styles that are needed for the components used in the current view, instead of loading one giant CSS file that contains styles that are used elsewhere in the website/application).